torquebox/stompbox/README.md

 StompBox uses the built-in JAAS authentication provided by JBoss and exposed via TorqueBox.
-If this is a development system (it probably should be), the simplest way to set usernames and passwords is to use the rake task.
+If this is a development system (it probably should be), the simplest way to set usernames and passwords is to use the builtin rake task.

-    $ rake set_env username:password
+    $ rake torquebox:auth:adduser username:password

 Be sure to set REQUIRE_AUTHENTICATION in config/torquebox.yml as well.
 Voilá, authentication is enabled.